 Why this work matters: Amphibian populations are declining worldwide, as habitats vanish or deteriorate, and invasive diseases and species arrive.
 In Yosemite, those same factors threaten three at-risk species: Yosemite toads, Sierra Nevada yellow-legged frogs and California red-legged frogs.

 With support from our donors, though, the park has pushed to the forefront of amphibian science and conservation, with notable success.
 Scientists have seen yellow-legged frog numbers increasing, after years of carefully moving the endangered amphibians to healthy lake habitat; have increased their understanding of Yosemite toad populations, including the toads’ vulnerability to climate change; and have released hundreds of red-legged frogs in the Valley.

-In 2020, the park’s aquatic ecologists are building on prior amphibian research and restoration efforts, with a focus on two key ongoing issues: chytrid fungus, which can be deadly for amphibians, and habitat availability.
-With your support, the team will:
+In 2020, the park’s aquatic ecologists built on prior amphibian research and restoration efforts, with a focus on two key ongoing issues: chytrid fungus, which can be deadly for amphibians, and habitat availability.
+With your support, the team set out to:

 – Identify chytrid infections in yellow-legged frogs and Yosemite toads, using a highly accurate rapid-response test to enable quick detection and intervention in the field.